 - Blend on high for 1 minute.

-- Make the brown sugar rim: On a flat plate combine the brown sugar, salt, and orange zest.
+- On a flat plate combine the brown sugar, salt, and orange zest.
 On another plate, pour about 1 tablespoon lime juice or agave.
 Rim each glass with lime juice then dip into the brown sugar rim.

 - Fill each glass with frozen brown sugar blood orange margaritas and enjoy.